Édouard Lalo

 Édouard-Victoire-Antoine Lalo (27 January 1823 – 22 April 1892) was a French composer, violist, violinist, and academic teacher.
-His most celebrated piece is the Symphonie Espagnole, a five-movement concerto for violin and orchestra that remains a popular work in the standard repertoire.
+His most celebrated piece is the Symphonie espagnole, a five-movement concerto for violin and orchestra that remains a popular work in the standard repertoire.

 Biography

 Lalo was born in Lille, in the northernmost part of France.
 He attended the conservatoire in that city in his youth.
 Beginning at age 16, he studied at the Paris conservatoire under François Antoine Habeneck.
-Habeneck conducted student concerts at the conservatoire from 1806 and became the founding conductor of the Orchestre de la Société des Concerts du Conservatoire in 1828.

 For several years, Lalo worked as a string player and teacher in Paris.
 In 1848, he joined with friends to found the Armingaud Quartet, in which he played the viola and later, second violin.
 His earliest surviving compositions are songs and chamber works.
 Two early symphonies were destroyed.

 In 1865, Lalo married Julie Besnier de Maligny, a contralto from Brittany.
-She encouraged Lalo's early interest in opera and led him to compose works for the stage, most notably the opera, Le Roi d'Ys.
+She encouraged Lalo's early interest in opera and led him to compose works for the stage, most notably the opera, Le roi d'Ys.
 Despite their originality, these works were never really popular and incurred criticism for being "too progressive" and "Wagnerian".
 This reception led Lalo to dedicate most of his career to the composition of chamber music, which was gradually coming into vogue in France, as well as to composing works for orchestra.

 Lalo's distinctive style has earned him a degree of popularity.
-Symphonie Espagnole for violin and orchestra still enjoys a prominent place in the repertoire of violinists.
-Cello Concerto in D minor is revived occasionally.
+Symphonie espagnole for violin and orchestra still enjoys a prominent place in the repertoire of violinists.
+The Cello Concerto in D minor is revived occasionally.
 His Symphony in G minor was a favourite of Sir Thomas Beecham and has occasionally been championed by later conductors.

 His music is notable for its strong melodies and colourful orchestration, with a Germanic solidity that distinguishes him from other French composers of his era.
 Such works as the Scherzo in D minor, one of his most colourful pieces, embody his distinctive style and strong expressive bent.